 - Please Mask Up OLLI follows WVU policy regarding the wearing of masks.
 Therefore, masks are required for all OLLI classrooms during our winter term.
 When wearing a mask, please be sure it is covering your nose and chin.
 Masks may be required for a class hosted in a location other than an OLLI classroom.
 OLLI is happy to provide you with a disposable mask if you need one during a class.
-Just ask your class host. - Wash Your Hands Hand sanitzer will be available in each classroom and the member lounge. - Physical Distancing Although six feet may not always been possible, please keep space between yourself and other members in the class.
+Just ask your class host.Wash Your Hands Hand sanitzer will be available in each classroom and the member lounge. - Physical Distancing Although six feet may not always been possible, please keep space between yourself and other members in the class. - Cleaning Disposable wipes will be available in the classrooms if you wish to wipe off a table prior to sitting.